NCATS-Tangerine/tkbio/README.md

 These links are for other projects which give Knowledge.Bio its back-end, as was [illustrated above]().

-* **[Beacon Registry](https://github.com/NCATS-Tangerine/translator-api-registry)**.
-The configuration that Knowlege.Bio's Beacon Aggregator remotely calls to find data beacons for its search results.
 * **[Translator Knowledge Beacon](https://github.com/NCATS-Tangerine/translator-knowledge-beacon)**.
 Template project forming the basis of all Beacons, including potentially your own. **Includes a list of existing Beacons**.
 * **[Beacon Aggregator](https://github.com/NCATS-Tangerine/beacon-aggregator)**.
 Collects Beacon results.
 * **[Beacon Validator](https://github.com/NCATS-Tangerine/beacon-validator)**.
 Ensures that a Beacon has fulfilled all the requirements of the API.